MrDaPoyo/ebook/introduction.md

 # Brief history of web development in the early 1990s-2000s

+Howdy, internaut!
 If you're reading this book, I assume you're a nostalgic peep who also wants to build a website reminiscent of the 90s.
-However, you may have discovered that it's challenging to create one.
+However, you may have tried to build one, and have discovered that it's challenging to create such beautiful pieces of art.
 That's why I'm here to help you. :D
+We will also dive on the trends of the 1990s-2000s, they are really important to understand how can we replicate them.

 There were many trends back in the 90s, such as having your visitors sign a guestbook, visitor counters, and blinkies/buttons(More on that later), and believe it or not, <span style="color: green; font-family: 'Comic Sans', cursive; font-size: 1.5em;">Comic Sans</span> was all the rage worldwide.
 Yep O-O, Comic Sans.
 What the fu-